syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 {% endhighlight %}
 {% endtabs %}

-## Bind a view model property inside header template?
+## Bind a view model property inside header template

 The SfDataGrid allows binding the view model property to the `HeaderTemplate` by setting the BindingContext of the `DataGridColumn` as `ViewModel`.

-To bind a view model property inside `HeaderTemplate`, follow the code example:

 {% highlight xaml tabtitle="MainPage.xaml" %}